Claim Your Listings on 402 Index

 Static hosting (Vercel, Netlify, S3)

-Create the file public/.well-known/402index-verify.txt (or equivalent static directory) with the token as its only content.
+Create the file public/.well-known/402index-verify.txt (or equivalent static directory) with the hash as its only content.

 4. Verify